His Resurrection – Our Response & Responsibility Scott Pauley

-Early Sunday morning I sat in a quiet place and reread the resurrection account in each of the four gospel records.
+Early one Sunday morning, I sat in a quiet place and reread the resurrection account in each of the four gospel records.
 It is amazing how the Holy Spirit continues to open familiar texts again and again to us.
 I recently heard a friend say that if you want to stay in love with Jesus read the gospel records regularly.
 It is true.
 Matthew, Mark, Luke, and John continue to give us a fresh glimpse of our wonderful Savior.

 When you read through multiple corresponding Scriptures you gain what Dr. Frank Sells used to call “general impressions.”
 As I walked through the parallel accounts this time one of the general impressions I came away with was what happened after the resurrection.
 You see, after the resurrection the adventure really began…